 easymode model library

 This sections lists the features for which pretrained easymode models are currently available.
-We have split them up into two categories: 🐦 species and 🏞️ biomes.
+We have split them up into three categories: 🐦 species, 🏞️ biomes, and ⚙️ utility.
 The distinction is purely descriptive.

-The 🐦species include ribosomes, microtubules, vaults, and other well-defined macromolecular assemblies that you might consider averaging.
-They are what M also calls species.
+The 🐦species include ribosomes, microtubules, actin, vault complexes, and other well-defined macromolecular assemblies that you might consider averaging.
+They are what you would call species in M as well.

-The 🏞️ biomes category covers organelles and other cellular environments, such as mitochondria, the nuclear envelope, and the cytoplasm, as well as auxiliary classes such as 'void' (i.e. non-sample areas, non-vitreous ice, etc.).
+The 🏞️ biomes category covers organelles and other cellular environments, such as mitochondria, the nuclear envelope, and the cytoplasm.
 These models can be used to sample the context within which the species are embedded; or in other words, the biomes are where the species live.

 You can always run easymode list to see the most up-to-date list of available models.